DomVinyard/designdev/README.md

 ### Usage

-If you want to do the same thing, clone this repo and set the following environment variables.
+If you want your own auto-deploy notes-as-a-backend app this should be enough to get you started.
+Clone this repo and set the following environment variables.

 ```
 DROPBOX_TOKEN=string # used by gatsby-config.js -> gatsby-source-dropbox